Fazestar01/Avocado-Exports-from-Kenya/README.md

 ### Dashboard for hypothesis 2:
 ![Bar Chart](image-11.png)

 The bar chart was the easiest to figure out as it was the one that was closest to the original plan for the chart creation.
-The chart started off with all countries shown (expect 'world') but then became clear that showing the top 10 countries that import avocaods would be a better shot to explore.
+The chart started off with all countries shown (expect 'world') but then became clear that showing the top 10 countries that import avocados would be a better shot to explore.

 As I mentioned before, I tend to use the Worksheet Tableau area to create charts.
 Here I create the filters and insert what needs to be on the rows and columns.
 For this chart it was a lot simple with just the `export quantity` and the `country` used on the chart.